zhulfaliant01/expense-tracker/README.md

-# Expense Tracker Application Using Flask and PostgreSQL
+# Expense Tracker Application Using Flask, Streamlit, and PostgreSQL

-An Expense Tracker application is a tool designed to help individuals or businesses monitor and manage their financial transactions.
-Building such an application using Flask and PostgreSQL provides a great opportunity to gain experience in full-stack development, database management, and financial data handling.
+An Expense Tracker application is a powerful tool designed to help individuals or businesses monitor and manage their financial transactions.
+Building such an application using Flask and PostgreSQL for the backend, and Streamlit for the frontend, provides a comprehensive learning experience in full-stack development, database management, and data visualization.

 ## Project Overview